aitacaremote/Tech-Test-Front-Developer/README.md

 Update README.md to include instructions on how to run and test your webpage and any additional functionality you have implemented.

 ## bookMusic-tickets-app
- - First check the path of project are you in 'bookMusic-tickets-app' or not
+ - make sure you are in 'bookMusic-tickets-app'
  - make sure of node version i'm using v18.16.0
  - run npm i
  - run ng serve